Krast42/Cryptix/README.md

 IMPORTANT ⚠️

-When unpacking the zip file, do not remove the exe from the folder, so as not to lose the key file where your current encryption key is stored!
+When unpacking the zip file, do not remove the exe from the folder, so as not to lose the .key file where your current encryption key is stored!